Customer Journey vs Customer Experience Maps: Which One Should You Use?

 This way you will pinpoint the source of the problem and work to solve it.

-Both of these mapping methods are used to track customer interactions with your brand.
-While Customer Journey Maps are only tracking the touchpoint related to the sale of a single product or service, Customer Experience Maps track every single touchpoint a customer has with the business.
+Looking at these two methods from a ‘customer journey vs customer experience map’ lens isn’t fair as both of these mapping methods are used to track customer interactions with your brand.
+That said, while Customer Journey Maps are only tracking the touchpoint related to the sale of a single product or service, Customer Experience Maps track every single touchpoint and how the customer responds at each stage.

-Both of the maps can help you find solutions to issues you have in your marketing process and sales-cycle.
+Both of these methods can help you find solutions to issues you have in your marketing process and sales funnel.
 A journey map will be more useful if you know where the problem is since it is more focused already.
-In contrast, an experience map will be more beneficial if you need to spot the problem first thanks to its more inclusive form.
+In contrast, an experience map will be more beneficial if you need to spot the problem first thanks to its more comprehensive nature.